arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 }
 ```

-When we spawn fibers we can obtain their deferred non-blocking result  with direct syntax with `join()` and destructuring the effect.
+When we spawn fibers we can obtain their deferred non-blocking result using `join()` and destructuring the effect.

 Note that because we are using `Fiber` here and a Dispatcher that may not create new threads in all cases we are not guaranteed that the thread names printed would be different.

 This is part of the greatness of Fibers.
-They run as scheduled based on the policies provided by Dispatcher Context.
+They run as scheduled based on the policies provided by the Dispatcher's Context.

 ### Parallelization & Concurrency